bentoml/BentoML/docs/source/concepts/runner.rst

 ^^^^^^^^^^^^^^^^^^^

 Runner can be created from a :ref:`bentoml.Runnable <reference/core:bentoml.Runnable>` class.
-By implementing a :code:`Runnable` class, users can create Runner instances that runs custom logic.
+By implementing a ``Runnable`` class, users can create Runner instances that runs custom logic.
 Here's an example, creating an NLTK runner that does sentiment analysis with a pre-trained model: